Icinga/icinga2/doc/09-object-types.md

 The attributes `access_control_allow_credentials`, `access_control_allow_headers` and `access_control_allow_methods`
 are controlled by Icinga 2 and are not changeable by config any more.

+Icinga 2 rejects state-changing API requests (`POST`, `PUT`, `DELETE`) that a browser marks as cross-site via the `Sec-Fetch-Site` request header, unless their `Origin` is listed in `access_control_allow_origin`.
+This protects against cross-site request forgery using credentials a browser attaches automatically (e.g. cached HTTP Basic Auth).
+Non-browser clients, which never send `Sec-Fetch-*` headers, are unaffected.

 The ApiListener type expects its certificate files to be in the following locations: